tragle/authenticate-with-an-identity-provider/README.md

 ## How this works

-Oauth 2.0 is the industry standard protocol for authorization and single sign-on.
-If you want your application to allow users to "Connect with Google" (for example) in order to log in to your app or to access an api, then you need to understand how Oauth 2.0 (and the OpenID Connect extension) works.
+[Oauth 2.0](https://oauth.net/2/) is the industry standard protocol for authorization and single sign-on.
+If you want your application to allow users to "Connect with Google" (for example) in order to log in to your app or to access an API, then you need to understand how Oauth 2.0 (and the OpenID Connect extension) works.

 The good news is that once you understand the basic Oauth 2.0 and OIDC flow, you can use any identity provider to implement authorization and authentication for your application.
-All identity providers follow the same Oauth 2.0 specification, which means that if you can integrate with one integrate with one identity provider, you know everything you need to integrate with the others.
+All identity providers follow the same Oauth 2.0 specification, which means that if you can integrate with one identity provider, you know everything you need to integrate with the others.

 ### What OAuth provides